The Saboteur: Reception

 The PC version of The Saboteur received "generally favorable" reviews, while the PlayStation 3 and Xbox 360 versions received "mixed or average" reviews, according to the review aggregation website Metacritic.

 IGN praised the PlayStation 3 and Xbox 360 versions for their sound, black and white visuals, and "cheap thrills", while criticizing their unpolished gameplay and somewhat silly animation.
 GameTrailers called the Xbox 360 version yet another open-world destruction game of 2009.
 The game was praised for being fun, although the site criticized the choppy voice acting, varying graphical quality and the unpolished end product.
 X-Play praised the same console version's unique look and setting, and the variety of gameplay, but criticized its poorly executed story, enemy AI, and various glitches.
+The game was frequently compared to Velvet Assassin, released the same year and featuring similar aesthetics and gameplay styles.

 The PlayStation 3 version was noted for its anti-aliasing technique on a console that has traditionally had difficulty with AA.
 Using one of the PS3's Synergistic Processing Units to perform after-image edge detection and blurring, under optimal conditions it manages equivalent to 16xAA.
-The game was frequently compared to Velvet Assassin, released the same year and featuring similar aesthetics and gameplay styles.

 The A.V.
 Club gave the PS3 version an A− and said, "The nicest touch is that your free-roaming sabotage has a direct effect on the quests that advance the main story."
 411Mania gave the Xbox 360 version a score of 7.5 out of 10 and said, "If you’re a fan of GTA or Mercs 1 or 2 you’ll probably get some enjoyment out of the Saboteur, but for everyone else this game is a rental at best."
 The Daily Telegraph gave the same console version seven out of ten and called it "a highly enjoyable game in its own right and it succeeds at being pure, rollicking entertainment.
 Players who are prepared to look past its derivative gameplay will find its silly characters [and] ridiculous plot and even some of its technical flaws may just be part of the reason they continue playing it long after the first couple of hours have passed by."
 Wired, however, gave the same console version six stars out of ten and called it "a big game best taken in small doses: An hour or two of clamber up the side of a building, snipe some guys, drive like hell, lather, rinse, repeat was plenty.
 Any more than that and I started to think maybe the Nazis could just have France, if they wanted it so bad."
 Edge gave the PS3 version five out of ten and called it "an awesome display of clichés, stereotypes, shortcuts and failures in logic."